Green Line Test

 Many factors affect posture in photos:

-• Height differences — shorter people naturally adjust
+• Height differences — shorter people naturally adjust, and taller partners almost always appear to "lean in"

 • Photographer's direction — "lean in closer!"